JSpeedie/G2ME-legacy/README.md

     * This repo contains both a server and client for `G2ME` which allow for remote access to data.
 * Threading
-    * When crunching a bracket, the program checks how many cores the computer has which it could make use of, and then divides the list of players who did not attend the event by the number of cores and starts one thread per core, each adjusting 1/corenum players RDs.
+    * When crunching a bracket, the program forks, with the parent process calculating the new Glicko2 ratings for the attendees based on their performances.
+The child process divides the list of players who did not attend by the number of cores on the computer and starts one thread per core, each adjusting (number-of-absent-players * 1/number-of-cores) players RDs.
+    * A thread barrier was implemented using semaphores and mutexes as a means of preventing the parent process from calculating the new Glicko2 ratings for attendees of the next tournament while the child process from the previous tournament was still performing the RD adjustments for those who did not attend.
 * An implementation of a hashtable using the MurmurHash2 hash algorithm
     * When crunching a bracket, all players' who have had their Glicko2 data changed so far have their most recent Glicko2 data stored in